wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/home-health/includes/3-schedule-board.md

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of the work order saved.](../media/saved-work-order.png)

-1. Select Save and Close.
+1. Select **Save and Close**.
 You will now see the new characteristic requirement in the subgrid.

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of the characteristic requirement in the subgrid.](../media/characteristic-saved.png)